-Payments associated with short term leases of 12 months or less and leases of low value assets (less than \$5,000) are j) LEASED ASSETS (CONTINUED)
+Payments associated with short term leases of 12 months or less and leases of low value assets (less than \$5,000) are recognised as an expense on a straight line basis.
+Variable lease payments that are not based on an index or rate are r ecognised as an expense as incurred.

+J) LEASED ASSETS (CONTINUED)

-Finance leases as Lessee (continued)
+Company as Lessee (continued)